Code-Institute-Submissions/raeel97-candy-store_MayResub/README.md

 <br>

 # Testing
-The entirety of the testing was done manually.
+The entirety of the testing was done manually which can be seen [here](Testing.md)

 PEP8 Flake tests, HTML and CSS Validators were also done! html and CSS validator